 SIs are the most frequently used type of secondary legislation.
 Secondary legislation is used to add information or make changes to an existing Act of Parliament.

-Most SIs must be considered by both Houses of Parliament before coming law, but SIs relating only to financial matters are only considered by the Commons.
+Most SIs must be considered by both Houses of Parliament before becoming law, but SIs relating only to financial matters are only considered by the Commons.

 They generally pass through the Commons under one of two procedures, affirmative or negative.
 The procedure an SI follows is determined by its parent Act.